thoughtpolice/minibsdiff/README.md

 /* TODO FIXME */
 ```

-For an example of using the API, see `test.c`.
+For an full example of using the API, see `minibsdiff.c`, which roughly
+reimplements the standard `bsdiff/bspatch` in a single tool.
 You can build the
 example application by running `make`.

 # Join in